Social Security FAQs

 1. Who’s eligible to receive Social Security benefits?

-To qualify for Social Security, you or your spouse need to have paid the Social Security payroll tax for at least 10 years (though those years needn’t be consecutive).
-A nonworking spouse is potentially entitled up to half of a spouse’s benefit.
+To qualify, you or your spouse must have worked in jobs covered by Social Security and paid the Social Security payroll tax for at least 10 years (those years needn’t be consecutive).
+A nonworking spouse is potentially entitled to up to half of the working spouse’s benefit.
+To collect benefits, you must generally be age 62 or older, disabled, or blind.

 2. How are benefits calculated?

-There are two formulas at work behind the scenes.
-One that is based on your 35 highest-earning years indexed for inflation and another that transforms that calculation into the monthly benefit estimates we understand — bottom line, the more you earn over your lifetime, the more you can expect to receive from Social Security.
+There are two formulas at work: one based on your 35 highest-earning years indexed for inflation and another that transforms that calculation into the monthly benefit estimates we understand.
+The bottom line is the more you earn over your lifetime, the more you can expect to receive from Social Security.
+Higher earnings in the years just prior to retiring may increase your benefit, too.

 That said, there’s a limit to the amount of annual income that qualifies for the Social Security calculation.
-(In 2021, it’s $142,800.)
-However, if you earn more than the annual maximum in a given year as an employee, the income above that threshold will not be subject to the 6.2% Social Security payroll tax (for the self-employed the rate is 12.4%).
+The taxable maximum is $142,800 for 2021 and $147,000 in 2022.1 If you earn more than the annual maximum in a given year as an employee, the income above that threshold won’t be subject to the 6.2% Social Security payroll tax (for the self-employed, the rate is 12.4%).

 3. How can I increase my benefit?